AlejandroBlanco2001/fna_vscode_template/README.md

 - **Clean Project:** Cleans the output directories and all their subdirectories.
 - **Build Effects:** Runs `fxc.exe` on all of the `.fx` files found in the Content/ subdirectories and outputs corresponding `.fxb` files that can be loaded through the Content Manager at runtime.

+## Visual Studio 2022 problems with .NET 4.0
+When building your project, this will try to find the .Net 4.0 SDK, but this is no longer supported from the offical VS installer.
+More information in this [post](https://learn.microsoft.com/en-us/dotnet/framework/install/guide-for-developers) and this [thread](https://learn.microsoft.com/en-us/answers/questions/993957/how-to-target-net-framework-4-0-in-vs-2022-on-wind)

+> Starting with Visual Studio 2022, Visual Studio no longer includes .NET Framework components for .NET Framework 4.0 - 4.5.1 because these versions are no longer supported.
+Visual Studio 2022 and later versions can't build apps that target .NET Framework 4.0 through .NET Framework 4.5.1.
+To continue building these apps, you can use Visual Studio 2019 or an earlier version.

+If you follow these [steps](https://stackoverflow.com/questions/78337914/how-to-target-net-framework-4-0-in-vs-2022-on-windows-11/78337958#78337958), you can start building your project without any issue 😄.

 ## License and Credits ##
 FNA VSCode Template is released under the Microsoft Public License.
 Many thanks to Andrew Russell for his [FNA Template](https://github.com/AndrewRussellNet/FNA-Template), from which I learned a lot (and borrowed a little).